5 NFL Rookie Quarterbacks That Almost Won the Super Bowl

 Haden made the Pro Bowl the following season with 1,551 passing yards and 11 touchdowns.

-In 1979, the Rams made it to the Super Bowl, but Haden broke his finger midway through the season.
+In 1979, the Rams made it to the Super Bowl, but Haden broke his finger midway through the season and didn’t play in it.
 He retired two seasons later.

 Honorable Mentions